Resource and framework development

 Connolly (2007) defines a practice framework as a 'conceptual map that brings together, in an accessible design, the organisation's approach to practice.
 It links the foundational philosophical and theoretical underpinnings with the practice interventions used to support desired outcomes.'

-We will complete a comprehensive planning and consultation process prior to commencing any developmental process to ensure transparency, clarity and quality that is specific to your needs.
+We will complete a comprehensive planning and consultation process prior to commencing our developmental partnership to ensure transparency, clarity and quality that is specific to your needs.

 Identifying the training needs of a team balanced with an organisation's goals is another core requirement for delivering quality outcomes for children, young people and families.